lasrado-b/home-lab/configs/sevice-deployment.md

 ---

+### Custom Page Deployed

+the default Nginx was replaced with a custom 'index.html' located at: /var/www/html/index.html

+---

 ## Future Enhancements

-- Replace the default Nginx page with a custome HTML dashboard
 - Create firewall rules to restrict HTTP access by IP or VLAN
 - add HTTPS with self-signed or internal certificate